Tobi-Sheriff/Tobi-Sheriff/README.md

 - 👋 Hi, I’m @Tobi-Sheriff
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript and node.js
 - 💞️ I’m looking to collaborate on new challenging projects
 - 📫 How to reach me ...